AmirBayat0/Movies-app-Flutter/README.md

 # Movies app - Flutter
 ## Description
-A Movies application Implemented by GetX pattern in Flutter
+A Movies application Implemented by GetX in Flutter

 I Hope you Like this Project❤!
 ## Preview